Most people think Microsoft’s Office 365 (Microsoft 365) is Word/Excel/PowerPoint and a bit of email in the cloud.

 Simply put this is your business email system in the cloud.
-Back in 2009 when the word “cloud” was relatively new, most businesses were sceptical of anything related to the cloud.
-IT managers were up in arms about moving email to the cloud, but that’s all changed.
+Back in 2009 when the word “cloud” was relatively new, most businesses were skeptical of anything related to the cloud.
+IT companies were up in arms about moving email to the cloud, but that’s all changed.

 Why?
 Well, it’s common sense really.
 Your email system at home is probably with a service provider like Gmail, Hotmail or Yahoo – you’ve never had a problem with it – it just works.